We are living in an age of accessible data.

 And when you make changes, remember to keep collecting and analyzing data so that you notice when things improve.

 Any marketing project is a process.
-Marketing analytics helps you to determine where your attention should go during that process.
+Marketing analytics helps you to determine where your attention should go during that process and the right marketing mixfor your business.
 Remember to follow analytics best practices:

 - Specify the questions that need answers